 The Company is currently proceeding with permitting activities relating to the Gunnison Project as scheduled and continues to fund the care and maintenance and holding costs of the Johnson Camp Mine.
-With the closing of the 2017 Private Placement, the Company has sufficient funds to cover the estimates costs of the permitting process and to meet its estimated annual corporate costs for at least the next year.
+With the closing of the second tranche of the 2017 Private Placement, the Company has sufficient funds to cover the estimates costs of the permitting process and to meet its estimated annual corporate costs for at least the next year.
 However, additional funding will be required in order to commence construction of the Gunnison Project, assuming all of the required permits are obtained and the Board of Directors makes a positive construction decision.

-As at December 31, 2017, the Company did not have any pre-arranged sources of financing except for the remaining royalty option payment that may or may not be received (refer to the Callinan Agreement) and the second tranche of the 2017 Private Placement that closed in January 2018.
+As at March 31, 2018, the Company did not have any pre-arranged sources of financing except for the remaining royalty option payment that may or may not be received (refer to the Callinan Agreement).
 The remaining royalty option payment associated with the Callinan Agreement is optional and at the sole discretion of Callinan and there is no certainty that they will be received.
 Should the Company not receive any proceeds from the exercise of the remaining royalty option, or be unsuccessful in raising additional funds, then it may be unable to fund the construction of the Gunnison Project.